Cutting lines is as easy to set up as it sounds!

 Another extremely important skill with this cutting practice Breakfast Invitation is recognizing that letters have lines and curves.
 If you want a valuable activity to practice this skill, you will love this one.

-- Tape down your white paper.
-This acts as a border for the cutting practice and keeps the Breakfast Invitation looking a little more "organized".
+Tape down your white paper. – This acts as a border for the cutting practice and keeps the activity looking a little more “organized”.
 This will help keep your preschoolers focused.
+You can use the paper again for one of these Breakfast Invitations listed here.

-- Draw many different types of lines on your cardstock. squiggles, shapes, and zigzags work best.
+Draw a variety of lines on your paper or cardstock.
+Squiggles, shapes, and zigzags work best.
 Keep some lines full, and others dashed.

 Keep in mind, different ages, different abilities.

 My 2.5-year-old on the left is just cutting.
-For him, he is strengthening his fine motor muscles.
+For him, he is strengthening his fine motor muscles and becoming comfortable with how the scissors feel in his hands.
 I am less concerned with him staying on the lines because it is AGE APPROPRIATE for him to deviate.

 Now, look at my four-year-old on the right.
 He is more engaged and more accurate with remaining on the lines.